fluid-checkout/fluid-checkout/readme.txt

 * Improved: Use separate fragments for the order summary table on the checkout steps and sidebar sections.
 * Fixed: Refocus on focused collapsible section toggle elements when updating the checkout fragments.
 * Fixed: Checkout coupon code scripts from WooCommerce not being completely replaced when using coupon code features from the plugin.
-* Fixed: Layout of form fields broken for some themes on small screens.
-* Fixed: Set scroll position to the top of the last completed step after moving to the next step on mobile.
-* Fixed: Set scroll position to the top of the substep when saving changes to it.
-* Fixed: Stop closing keyboard on mobile devices while updating checkout fragments.

 = 2.0.4 - 2022-08-02 =